peggycodus/expense_organizer/README.md

 -As a user, I want to show what percentage of my money I spent in each category, so I can know where I'm wasting all of my money.
 -As a user, I want to choose multiple categories for each expense, because life is not so simple.
 -As a user, I want to label what company I made each purchase from, so that I can see which companies are profiting from my poor budgeting.
 -As a user, I want to see what percentage of each category I spend on each company, so that I can try to figure out where to most
     easily make a dent in my spending.
 -As a user, I want to filter my spending reports by time period, so that I can know how my spending habits have changed over time.
 -As a user, I want to set a monthly budget for each category, so that I can create goals for my spending.
 -As a user, I want to see if I've exceeded my budget for each category, each month.

+**User menu:
+-add,edit, delete expenses
+-show all expenses
+-show expenses by category in percent spent in each category and with each company -show expenses by category and by time period
+-add, edit, delete categories and budgets
+-show budget vs actual spending by month and category